LSZ2001/solution_driven_prob_solving/README.md

 - **Bold** words are .py, .ipynb, .Rmd, and .sh filenames.
 - *Italicized* words are .csv and .pickle filenames or directory folder names.
-- Some files are too large for the Github repository.
+- Some .pickle files are too large for the Github repository.
 They could be found as .zip files in the OSF project repository: https://osf.io/x5823/overview?view_only=9aafd1c3801449eaac8eee06d0470189.
-To use them, please download, uncompress, and place them in corresponding folders, as indicated by the *.gitignore* file.
+To use them, please download, unzip, and place them in their corresponding folder as indicated by the *.gitignore* file.

 The code runs on MacOS with Python 3.11.3 and Numpy 2.3.3.
 Additional details on package versions can be found in **requirements.txt**.